 Posted May 4, 2015 | Reviewed by Ekua Hagan

 I’m not much for Hallmark holidays.
 But when I found out today that it’s Teacher Appreciation Week, well, this one got me.
 The work of a psychology professor is multi-faceted.
 People are often surprised at how many different things fall under the umbrella of the job.
 As a psychology professor and department chair, all the following fall under my job purview:

-But I also teach - each and every semester - and usually in the summers and winters too.
+But I also teach—each and every semester—and usually in the summers and winters too.
 And I have to say that teaching my classes is, without question, the centerpiece of my work.
-20+ years deep into this career, I’ve become convinced that teaching is, without question, the most important career there is.
+More than 20 years deep into this career, I’ve become convinced that teaching is, without question, the most important career there is.
 No other career impacts so many people along so many dimensions than does teaching.

 The Most Important Attributes of a Great Teacher

 There are few roles in society that rival the importance of a great teacher.
 Stars in any field—music, athletics, engineering, medicine, politics—have an army of teachers to thank for teaching them the skills and values that currently allow them to be successful.
 Teachers are the builders of society—we build people—we build and develop future generations.
 There is no more important profession.

 Based on my experience (I’ve been teaching college since 1994), I’d say that here’s a decent short-list of qualities that characterize great teachers: